-In the year 1845 Geysir would erupt up to 170 meters into the air but a year later it was only going up to 43-54 meters high.
-After that it went almost dormant until 1896 when another earthquake woke it up and then it would erupt many times a day sometimes lasting up to an hour each time and going up to 60 meters in height.
+In the year 1845, Geysir would erupt up to 170 meters (557,7 ft) into the air but a year later it was only reaching the height of about 43-54 meters (141-177 ft).
+Subsequently, it went almost dormant until the year 1896 when another earthquake revived the beast which as a result would erupt multiple times a day, sometimes lasting up to an hour each time and going up to 60 meters (196,8 ft) in height.

-In 1910 it erupted every 30 min but five years later the time between the eruptions were six hours.
+In 1910 Geysir erupted every 30 minutes but five years later the time between the eruptions was six hours.
 A year later the eruptions had ceased.
-In 1935 a man-made channel was dug from the geyser causing a shift in the water level and for it to erupt again.
-With time the tunnel became too clogged with silica from the geyser and the eruptions became more rare.
+In the year 1935, a man-made channel was dug from the geyser causing a shift in the water level and causing it to erupt again.
+With time, the channel leading from the geyser became too clogged with silica and the eruptions became rarer.
 In 1981 the eruption was forced again but this time soap was used to do the job!
-In the 90’s due to environmental concerns the soap trick was serfdom practices but the government authorized for geologists to do it on the National holiday, the 17th of June.
+In the 90’s, due to environmental concerns, the soap trick practices less and less but the government authorized for geologists to do it especially for Iceland’s National Day, the 17th of June.

-The geyser was greatly affected by an earthquake again in 2000 and the eruptions reached up to 122 meters height and lasted for two days.
-This made Geysir one of the highest geysers ever in history (The only Waimangu Geyser in New Zealand erupted up to 460 meters height but stopped around 1900).
-From 2000 the eruptions were around eight times a day but in July 2003, the activity had decreased down to three times a day.
-Today Geysirs activity is very low.
+The geyser was greatly affected by an earthquake again in 2000 and the eruptions reached up to 122 meters (400 ft) height and even lasted for two days.
+This made Geysir one of the highest geysers ever in history.
+Only Waimangu Geyser in New Zealand erupted higher reaching up to 460 meters (1,509 ft) in height but it stopped erupting around 1900.

-The sight of Strokkur erupting is unique and very special.
-The experience of standing in anticipation as your excitement rises, then sensing the subtle signs which herald Strokkur’s imminent eruption is also not to be under-estimated.
+The sight of Strokkur erupting is both unique and special.
+The experience of standing in anticipation with your excitement rises, then sensing the subtle signs which herald Strokkur imminent eruption is also not to be underestimated.

 Where are Geysir and Strokkur Located?